15 Best Places to Run in Chicago: Tips from a Local

 Though the majority of the North Branch Trail system is technically outside the city limits, this system makes the list as it features nearly as many miles as the Lakefront Trail and is an inland (and often less frequented) alternative to the bustling Lake Michigan path.
 Starting in the Northwest Chicago neighborhood Albany Park (just further Northwest from the 312 River Run), the route runs north into the Chicago suburbs, parallel to the North Branch of the Chicago River through numerous forest preserves (including the Skokie Lagoons) until the Chicago Botanic Garden.

-The 20 miles of paved, flat trails make this one of the best places to run in Chicago.
+The 20 miles of paved, flat trails make this one of the best places to run in Chicago for building endurance.
 The trails are ideal for long runs, while the small, single-track dirt trails in the surrounding forest preserves will put you in the thick of native plants and animals.
 The North Branch trail is also popular for cyclists, so runners should be careful to follow running safety rules and trail etiquette.

 12. Riverwalk